 - Potentially higher maintenance costs such as replacing tires, battery and brakes

-The Federal Trade Commission's Used Car Rule requires dealers to post a Buyers Guide in every used car they offer for sale.
-This Guide provides a great deal of information, including:
+The Federal Trade Commission's Used Car Rule popup requires dealers to post a Buyers Guide in every used car they offer for sale.
+This Guide provides a great deal of information, including, but not limited to: